rzvkoli/coffeeshop/README.md

+# ☕ Coffee Shop

-📦 Dependencies
+## 📦 Project Dependencies
-این پروژه با استفاده از تکنولوژی‌های زیر توسعه یافته است:

-✅ React 18.2.0 – برای ساخت رابط کاربری پویا و کارآمد
-✅ React Router – برای مدیریت مسیرها و ناوبری بین صفحات ✅ Recoil – برای مدیریت حرفه‌ای و ساده‌ی وضعیت (State Management) ✅ Tailwind CSS – برای طراحی زیبا، سریع و انعطاف‌پذیر
-✅ React Icons – مجموعه‌ای از آیکون‌های زیبا و کاربردی
-✅ SweetAlert2 – برای نمایش اعلان‌های تعاملی و جذاب
-✅ React Spring – برای انیمیشن‌های نرم و چشم‌نواز
+This project is powered by the following technologies:

+✅ **React 18.2.0** – For building dynamic and efficient user interfaces
+✅ **React Router** – For seamless navigation and routing
+✅ **Recoil** – A simple and powerful state management library
+✅ **Tailwind CSS** – For fast, beautiful, and responsive styling
+✅ **React Icons** – A collection of elegant and useful icons
+✅ **SweetAlert2** – For interactive and stylish alerts
+✅ **React Spring** – For smooth and delightful animations

+---